Cooper Kupp Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Season Stats

-- This season Kupp has 56 catches (81 targets), leading his team with 809 receiving yards (115.6 per game) plus nine touchdowns.
+- Kupp has hauled in 56 balls, with a team-high 809 receiving yards plus nine touchdowns.
+He has been targeted 81 times, and is averaging 115.6 yards per game.

 - Kupp has been the target of 33.3% (81 total) of his team's 243 passing attempts this season.

-- Kupp (15 red zone targets) has been the recipient of 33.3% of his team's 45 red zone pass attempts.
+- With 15 targets in the red zone this season, Kupp has been on the receiving end of 33.3% of his team's 45 red zone pass attempts.

 - The Rams have run 57.3% passing plays and 42.7% rushing plays this season.
 They rank third in the NFL in scoring.